marioja/nextcloud-docker/README.md

 # nextcloud-docker
-My attempt at creating a nextcloud docker based on a blog post (see the readme file)
+My attempt at creating a nextcloud docker based on the following blog post https://github.com/marioja/nextcloud-docker.git